-Item discussed in Chapter 1 Element Definition or description Economic resource Asset A present economic resource controlled by the entity as a result of past events.
-An economic resource is a right that has the potential to produce economic benefits.
-Claim Liability A present obligation of the entity to transfer an economic resource as a result of past events.
-Equity The residual interest in the assets of the entity after deducting all its liabilities.
-Changes in economic resources and claims, Income Increases in assets, or decreases in liabilities, that result in increases in equity, other than those relating to contributions from holders of equity claims. reflecting financial performance Expenses Decreases in assets, or increases in liabilities, that result in decreases in equity, other than those relating to distributions to holders of equity claims.
-Other changes in economic Contributions from holders of equity claims, and distributions to them. resources and claims Exchanges of assets or liabilities that do not result in increases or decreases in equity.
+Item discussed in Chapter 1 Element Definition or description financial performance Expenses Decreases in assets, or increases in liabilities, that result in decreases in equity, other than those relating to distributions to holders of equity claims.
+Other changes in economic resources and Contributions from holders of equity claims, and distributions to them. claims Exchanges of assets or liabilities that do not result in increases or decreases in equity.